 “We don’t see the need to rush things for the sake of appearances,” they concluded.

-The Colorado Association of Commerce and Industry and the Manufacturers’ Accountability Project will jointly host a panel discussion this Thursday, led by former Interior Secretary and Colorado Attorney General Gale Norton, to discuss the Boulder climate lawsuit and other litigation against manufacturers.
+The Colorado Association of Commerce and Industry, along with the Manufacturers’ Accountability Project, will co-host a panel discussion on Thursday.
+The event will be led by Gale Norton, former Interior Secretary and Colorado Attorney General, and will address the Boulder climate lawsuit and other legal actions against manufacturers.